 A Hamburger Today

-The Vegan Experience: The Importance of Hearty Make-Ahead Salads
+The Importance of Hearty Make-Ahead Salads

-I'm the kind of thoughtful, loving husband who likes to ensure that his dogs and his wife are well-fed at all times, which means checking the fridge every day before I head into the office to make sure that there's an adequate supply of ready-to-eat (or at least ready-to-heat) food to satiate them during the 8 to 12 hours I'm out.
+I'm the kind of thoughtful, loving husband who likes to ensure that his dogs and his wife are well-fed at all times, which means checking the fridge every day before I head into the office to make sure that there's an adequate supply of ready-to-eat (or at least ready-to-heat) food to satiate them during the eight to 12 hours I'm out.
 It's a purely selfish endeavor, really.
 I just can't stand the thought of coming home to emaciated stick-figure versions of my loved ones listlessly pulling their skin and bones along the floor, Walking Dead-style, gnawing at the edges of the table or my oh-so-non-vegan leather couch in a desperate attempt to absorb nutrients.

 Hearty make-ahead salads have become a staple for me, ready to be pulled out and consumed at moments notice, whether as a hearty dish at dinner, a quick midnight snack, or a full-on lunch.
 If they're not the Swiss Army knife of the vegan fridge, they're at least the duct tape or rope.